singhservesh/JanusGraphServerDocker/README.md

 # JanusGraphServerDocker

-This is a Docker image for JanusGraph running under Gremlin Server with cassandra as backend store.
+This is Docker image for Janus Graph running under Gremlin Server with Cassandra as backend store.
+Cassandra and JanusGraph will use CQL only.
 JanusGraph server can work with gremlin.sh client and any other customized gremlin client.
 This also works with gremlin-python.
-This Janusgraph and Cassandra version is taken from janus-0.2.2-hadoop2.
+The Janusgraph and Cassandra are taken from janusgraph-0.2.2-hadoop2.
 For python clients, use gremlin-python 3.2.9 drivers.
 One can write his own drivers also.

 ## Getting Started